-Location: Caloosahatchee River – Fort Myers, FL.
+Location: The Caloosahatchee River - Fort Meyers, Fl.

-Bait Selection: The Hogy® Skinny Series in a 4inch or 6inch size.
+Bait Selection: The Hogy Skinny Series in a 4inch or 6inch size.

 Colors: Bone is top choice, followed by amber.

-Retrieve: While locating the fish is the first challenge.
-Once you begin seeing these fish laying in the shallows, a very quiet approach is necessary.
+Retrieve: While locating the fish is the first challenge, once you begin seeing these fish laying in the shallows, a very quiet approach is necessary.
 It’s a delicate balance when casting to these fish.
 Too close and you’ll spook the fish, cast 12 inches too far and they won’t move to eat your soft bait.
 Generally, I find landing withing the body’s length of the snook away results in the best chance to hook up.
 This means you may need to brush up on casting accuracy before heading out.

 Once you cast, let the bait sink to the bottom and fire off two quick twitches followed by a long pause.
 Often this initial motion will either draw a strike, or at least get the fishes attention.
 The next two twitches will either result in a hook up, or it’s likely that your offering will be ignored on that cast.
 Remember, these fish are cold and lethargic during the winter months.